Top 10 Phlebotomy Schools & Training Programs in America

 - Labeling specimens

 Most phlebotomy training courses are split up into two parts.
 You’ll first experience a classroom setting.
-This is where you’ll learn the basics of phlebotomy, anatomy of the human body, and lab procedures.
+This is where you’ll learn the basics of phlebotomy, the anatomy of the human body, and lab procedures.
+This will help to prepare you for a rewarding career in blood work.

 Once training is completed, students will have the option of continuing with schooling to become certified.
 While certification is not required in all states yet, it is required in most.
 Becoming a certified phlebotomy technician can also make it easier to find a job once your training is complete.